9 Things To Do in Broadstairs | Guide to the Treasure of Kent

 Broadstairs Kent 1

-Whether you’re looking to surf your way through your trip or prefer to remain in a plank position on the beach reading a book, this coastal dream destination has got you covered.
+Whether you’re looking to surf your way through your trip or prefer to remain in a plank position on the sandy beach while reading a book, this coastal dream destination has got you covered.

-Unsure where the hidden pearls lie in the ocean bed of what to do in Broadstairs?
+Unsure where the hidden pearls lie in the ocean bed of what to do in Broadstairs Kent?
 We’ll take a deep dive into the top attractions and activities to do in this town, whether you’re visiting for a long holiday or simply a nice beach day trip from London.

 Where is Broadstairs?